 where the first term is a linear combination of a known function $f_i$ and the second term is a realisation of a stochastic process or GP, $\mathcal{Z}(\pmb{\theta}_\mathrm{bar})\sim \mathcal{N}(0,\mathcal{K})$.
-We assume a linear polynomial for $f_i$. $\mathcal{K}$ is the kernel that quantifies the similarity between the points in the dataset.
-In this work, we use in the squared-exponential kernel defined as,
+We assume a linear polynomial for $f_i$. $\mathcal{K}$ is the kernel that quantifies the similarity between the points in the data set.
+In this work, we use the squared-exponential kernel defined as,

 where $d$ is the dimension of each data point in $\pmb{\theta}_\mathrm{bar}$. $A_l$'s and $\sigma$ are the hyper-parameters that are determined during training.
 Once the hyper-parameters are known, Eq.~\ref{eq:kernel_SEK} can be solved at any new point of the parameter space.
 However, this calculation can be computationally expensive especially for large data sets.
 We therefore use a modified version of kriging, which is known as \textit{kernel partial least squares} (KPLS) \cite{bouhlel2016improving}.
-Emulators built with KPLS are much faster and require less memory without loss in accuracy compared to the standard kriging method\footnote{This speed-up is obtained due to inclusion of partial least square (PLS) method \cite{wold1975soft}.
+Emulators built with KPLS are much faster and require less memory without loss in accuracy compared to the standard kriging method\footnote{This speed-up is obtained due to \RefReport{the} inclusion of \RefReport{the} partial least square (PLS) method \cite{wold1975soft}.
 The PLS method is a tool for high dimensional problems that searches the direction that maximises the variance between input and output variables.
-The PLS information is integrated into the kriging correlation matrix to scale down computational complexity.}.
+The PLS information is integrated into the kriging correlation matrix to scale down computational complexity. \RefReport{Note that in previous works, principal component analysis (PCA) has been used to reduce the data before training an emulator using the kriging method \cite[e.g.][]{angulo2020bacco,Arico2021TheNetworks,parimbelli2021mixed}.
+The advantage of using PLS while fitting a regression model is that it maintains the correlation between the dependent and independent variables \cite{maitra2008principle}.
+However, a direct comparison between emulators built on data reduced with PLS and PCA methods is beyond the scope of this paper.}}.
 This makes them more suitable for Bayesian inference pipelines.
 We use the KPLS implementation in the \texttt{SMT}\footnote{This package is available at \url{https://smt.readthedocs.io}.} \cite{SMT2019}.